agama-project/agama/rust/agama-cli/doc/CLI_API.md

 ## Current CLI

-As reference, this is the current CLI:
+As reference, this was the old CLI:

 ~~~
 dinstallerctl install # Perform the installation